Grifo89/Nubank-Assessment/README.md

 This is a CLI application capable of processing stock operations and calculates the taxes over the transactions.
 This is an assesment proposed by Nubank.

+This application is built based on a MVC architecture approach.

 ---
 ## Requirements